SteelRidgeRobotics/2023-2024_FRC_Season/README.md

 1. Don't push code to `main`, create a branch and merge it instead.
 2. Name your branches something easy to understand.
 3. Get your crap done on time.
+4. Please bring me a coke during build season, it would make my week.